zmisgod/gofun/README.md

 # goSpider

-learn to write a spider with golang
+learn to write a spider with golang and review how to use go routine

 target url  : http://www.alfuli.com/fuliba